Are you looking for funding sources for cleantech companies?

 Deals bounce back since July 2020

-However deals are now finally coming back.
+Deals have bounced back since the first lockdown.
 Crowdfunding platforms like Seedrs which allow people to become investors in smaller, innovative companies with positive environmental aims may have helped things.
 Investors on these platforms regularly cite social, economic and environmental reasons to invest.
 Companies that have achieved an exit have used a range of funds including crowdfunding to obtain funding.

 Smart investment firms are putting the planet at the heart of their strategies